Kayn-Pleiades/README-generator/README.md

 ### Commit 18: Email link 2
 Badge works! but email link is funky so I'm going to try something else.

+### Commit 19: Video Filmed
+Video is filmed and edited.
+Now to figure out how to embed it.

 ## Credits
 https://nodejs.dev/learn/writing-files-with-nodejs